The Data Governance Maturity Model Most Organizations Get Wrong (And a Practical Alternative)

 Here is how governance theater manifests:

-The 67% of organizations that report lacking trust in their data (Atlan, 2026) are not suffering from a documentation shortage.
+The 67% of organizations that report lacking trust in their data (up from 55% the previous year, per the Drexel LeBow/Precisely 2024 survey of 565 data professionals) are not suffering from a documentation shortage.
 They are suffering from a governance model that optimizes for the wrong outputs.

 A Practical Alternative: The Governance Impact Framework